 Setzer promoted a concert by Sun Ra, one of America’s most innovative composers, who ranks with Charles Ives and Duke Ellington:

 Cosmic continuity is still in play, since Marshall Allen leads Sun Ra’s Arkestra to world-wide success in the 21st Century.

 Reverend Willis conducted more than a few weddings:

 Curt Setzer accompanied adult guitarist Willis Clow on piano at Salt Lake City’s Kilby Court for a then-young audience from Gen X during the Millennium:

-As of 2013, Kilby Court still sponsors a wide variety of Alternative events.
-Recent visits make me think that they’ve hardly put a dime into the place since the late 1990’s and it largely looks the same as the photos above.
+As of 2017, Kilby Court still sponsors a wide variety of Alternative events.
+Recent visits confirm my thought that they’ve hardly put a dime into the place since the late 1990’s and it largely looks the same as the photos above.

 Blogmeister Michael Evans is an author and historian.

 There is more about the music of Curt Setzer, David Faggioli, the Nameless Uncarved Block, and others in his book — The Great Salt Lake Mime Saga and Amsterdam’s Festival of Fools.